SantiagoLopezDavid/8-Week-SQL-Challenge/Case Study #1: Danny's Diner/Readme.md

 ```

 **Asumptions**
-- In order to answer this questions.
-We must understand the point system set by the restaurant.
+- In order to answer this question, we must understand the point system set by the restaurant.
 - For each $1 spent, the customer will receive 10 points.
-If an item of the menu has a price of $10, a customer who buys this item will have 100 points added to their account.
+If an item of the menu has a price of $10, a customer who buys it will have 100 points added to their account.
 - In the case that a customer buys 'Sushi', this customer will receive double the points per $1 spent.
 'Sushi' has a price set at $10.
 Any customer buying 'Sushi' will receive 10 * 2 * 10 = 200 points.

 **Explanation:**